wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

         *stem* and *common* " -- " will be red, and the stem itself will be a link to the next group with no common beginning or ending substring.
 The stem in the last group with no common beginning or ending substring (or if there are none, the initial link) takes you to the bottom of the **Stemming Results** table, so you know you are done.
+There is a note there giving the total number of potential problem stems in the list.

   * *group total:* This is the total number of tokens (instances of a word, more or less) in this group.
-  * *distinct types:* This is the total number of pre-analysis types (distinct words, more or less) in this group.
+  * *distinct types:* This is the total number of pre-analysis types (distinct words, ignoring case) in this group.
   * *types (counts):* This is a list of the types and their frequencies in the group.
 The format is `[<freq> <type>]`.